PaulJDix/nmhack17-design-doc/README.md

 # Design Doc for All Your Base Hackathon Team
-Design Documentation for All Your Base Hackathon Team
+Design Documentation for All Your Base Hackathon Team.

 ## High Level Design Diagram
 Here is the high level design of our project.